Classroom Rules: How to Create and Enforce Them Effectively

 2. The classroom becomes safe for everyone: Our rules from activities or actions that expose members of the class to danger.
 For example, fighting is not allowed.
 With that, we have peace of mind to concentrate on our lessons.

 3. Teaching and learning have been improved: So far, all the rules have been effective, and everyone performs his/her part of the rules without problems and complaints.
-Due to that, my workflows well as I expect them to be.
+Due to that, my workflow well as I expect it to be.
 Equally, the students are okay with the situations in our lessons.
-No, or very minimal disruptions on the part of some students, but the rules always function well.
+There are no or very minimal disruptions on the part of some students, but the rules always function well.

 4. Everyone is responsible for his or her actions: Everyone knows the rules governing our routines, procedures, and norms in the class.
 Equally, everyone knows the consequences of various behaviors, whether positive or negative.
 This allows students to become responsible.
 Thus, they perform what is expected of them and shun what is discouraged in the classroom.